patriciagrau/lt2222-v21-a3/README.md

 - p: the set of u.

 Returns:
-- gt: a numpy array containing the index of the vowels (in the vowel list in the beginning).
+- np.array(gt): a numpy array containing the index of the vowels (in the vowel list in the beginning).
-- gp: a numpy array containing arrays.
+- np.array(gp): a numpy array containing arrays.